adjust/design-tokens/src/styles/design-tokens/readme.md

 # Design Tokens

-The smallest pieces of a design system — basically anything that can be described using letters and numbers.
+The fundamental parts of the design that can be described using letters and numbers.
+Design, encoded.